 Diversifying the contractor workforce

-The Central Courthouse project benefits the COBID certified business community and construction industry culture in the Portland region.
+The Central Courthouse project benefited the COBID-certified business community and construction industry culture in the Portland region.
 The connections forged by the subcontractors and trade partners will carry through to other projects as firms get to know each other and work together.

 Nurturing emerging businesses

 To help meet equity and diversity goals and effectively build a diverse contractor workforce, the project first identified a list of interested companies.
-Hoffman Construction keeps them informed of what’s coming up and follows up when services are needed.
+Hoffman Construction kept them informed and followed up when services were needed.

-Multnomah County and Hoffman Construction also worked together to identify the tasks best suited for COBID certified businesses in areas that are within firms’ capacities and will lead to future work.
-Hoffman carved out some scopes of work that were particularly appropriate for COBID certified firms.
+Multnomah County and Hoffman Construction also worked together to identify the tasks best suited for COBID-certified businesses in areas that were within firms’ capacities and could lead to future work.
+Hoffman carved out some scopes of work that were particularly appropriate for COBID-certified firms.

-“It’s a lot of guidance,” remarked Abdias Calixte, owner of Complete Fusion Welding, a COBID certified business on how the Courthouse project has helped grow his business.
+“It’s a lot of guidance,” remarked Abdias Calixte, owner of Complete Fusion Welding, a COBID-certified business on how the courthouse project helped grow his business.
 “It would be impossible to grow as fast as I grew without it.
 The exposure means everything.
 Now people know me and know what I’m capable of doing.
 I have the proven record that I can do it, and can do future work of this size.”

 A culture of support and respect

-The Central Courthouse project uses the Green Dot bystander intervention program to create a culture of allies that is intolerant of violence and harassment on the jobsite.
+The Central Courthouse project used the Green Dot bystander intervention program to create a culture of allies that is intolerant of violence and harassment on the jobsite.

 The program was originally developed to address harassment and assault on college campuses and military hazing.
-At the Central Courthouse jobsite, the program is oriented to the trades and creates a safer and more welcoming environment for everyone.
+At the Central Courthouse jobsite, the program was oriented to the trades and created a safer and more welcoming environment for everyone.

-The Green Dot program provides training and curriculum to prepare construction crew members to call out harassment when they see it, giving bystanders tools to respond to things they witness.
+The Green Dot program provided training and curriculum to prepare construction crew members to call out harassment when they see it, giving bystanders tools to respond to things they witness.

 Stories of success

-On the job training, apprenticeships, and small firm mentoring provided through the Central Courthouse project helps develop the local workforce.
+On the job training, apprenticeships, and small firm mentoring provided through the Central Courthouse project helped develop the local workforce.

 Abdias Calixte, Complete Fusion Welding

-Working on the Central Courthouse has been good for Abdias Calixte’s business and his employees.
-Calixte’s firm, Complete Fusion Welding, is a minority-owned certified business working on the building’s steel structure.
-The Central Courthouse is the firm’s largest project yet, with $1.2 million contracted.
+Working on the Central Courthouse was good for Abdias Calixte’s business and his employees.
+Calixte’s firm, Complete Fusion Welding, is a minority-owned certified business that worked on the building’s steel structure.
+The Central Courthouse was the firm’s largest project yet, with $1.2 million contracted.